 - MA Choreograph and/or Performance

-Optional Dance Pass (cost tbc - approximately £50) permits access to all campus shows and minimum of theatre trips during the year and paid at the start of the year)
+Optional Dance Pass (cost tbc - approximately £50) permits access to all campus shows and a certain minimum number of theatre trips during the year.
+Paid at the start of the year.

 - Jogging bottoms